jonasns/scODIN/README.md

                        accepted_doubles_table = accepted_doubles_table)
 ```

-### Combining cell number and octim_score per cluster for a cluster-labeling
 **scODIN function #2 - odin_cluster_scoring**
 Combine cell number and scODIN score for labeling cells on the cluster level
 This function calculates a combined score based on cell number and scODIN score per cluster, and assigns the top scoring label to each cluster in the given Seurat object.